Vista Outdoor (NYSE:VSTO) Releases Q1 2022 Earnings Guidance

-Vista Outdoor (NYSE:VSTO) last posted its quarterly earnings results on Thursday, May 6th.
-The company reported $1.02 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.63 by $0.39.
-Vista Outdoor had a positive return on equity of 9.19% and a negative net margin of 5.52%.
-The firm had revenue of $596.50 million for the quarter, compared to the consensus estimate of $528.22 million.
-During the same period in the previous year, the business earned $0.11 earnings per share.
-The company’s revenue for the quarter was up 39.9% compared to the same quarter last year.
-Research analysts predict that Vista Outdoor will post 1.97 EPS for the current fiscal year.
+Vista Outdoor (NYSE:VSTO) last posted its earnings results on Thursday, May 6th.
+The company reported $1.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.66 by $0.36.
+Vista Outdoor had a negative net margin of 5.52% and a positive return on equity of 9.19%.
+The business had revenue of $596.50 million for the quarter, compared to analyst estimates of $528.22 million.
+During the same period in the prior year, the company posted $0.11 EPS.
+The company’s revenue for the quarter was up 39.9% on a year-over-year basis.
+Equities analysts predict that Vista Outdoor will post 1.97 earnings per share for the current fiscal year.

+A number of analysts have recently commented on the company.
+Wedbush assumed coverage on Vista Outdoor in a research report on Thursday, January 21st.
+They issued an outperform rating and a $36.00 price objective for the company.
+Lake Street Capital upped their price objective on shares of Vista Outdoor from $36.00 to $43.00 and gave the stock a buy rating in a research report on Friday, February 5th.
+Zacks Investment Research upgraded shares of Vista Outdoor from a hold rating to a buy rating and set a $40.00 target price on the stock in a research report on Friday, May 7th.
+CL King upped their price target on shares of Vista Outdoor from $31.00 to $36.00 and gave the stock a buy rating in a research report on Thursday, January 14th.
+Finally, B. Riley lifted their price objective on Vista Outdoor from $41.00 to $49.00 and gave the stock a buy rating in a report on Monday, April 19th.
+Eleven analysts have rated the stock with a buy rating, The stock has a consensus rating of Buy and an average price target of $39.67.

-In related news, insider Jason R. Vanderbrink sold 15,498 shares of Vista Outdoor stock in a transaction that occurred on Tuesday, February 9th.
-The stock was sold at an average price of $33.80, for a total value of $523,832.40.
-Following the sale, the insider now directly owns 91,657 shares in the company, valued at $3,098,006.60.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-1.30% of the stock is owned by insiders.
+In other Vista Outdoor news, insider Kelly L. Reisdorf sold 5,570 shares of the stock in a transaction dated Monday, May 10th.
+The shares were sold at an average price of $35.87, for a total value of $199,795.90.
+Following the completion of the sale, the insider now owns 18,503 shares in the company, valued at approximately $663,702.61.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+1.30% of the stock is currently owned by corporate insiders.

 Vista Outdoor Inc designs, manufactures, and markets consumer products in the outdoor sports and recreation markets in the United States and internationally.
 It has a portfolio of brands that provides consumers with a range of products for individual outdoor recreational pursuits.
 The company operates through two segments, Shooting Sports and Outdoor Products.